notnapoleon/t1650-libreboot/README.md

 TLDR - this repo exists for the sake of convenience and so you don't have to go as much pain as I went into lol.

-## Warning
+## WARNING

 While I have tested these ROMs and you are free to use them, you use them at your own risk.
-I advise you read the documentation provided by Libreboot so you know what you're getting yourself into.
+I suggest you read the documentation provided by Libreboot so you know what you're getting yourself into.
 I will not take responsibility for your bricked machine.

 ## Checksums (SHA256)